Getting Started

 Recommended resources for budget-friendly hardware:

 • Makers Making Change – An open-source community that designs and shares accessible technology solutions.
-Their library includes 3D-printable switch housings, mounting systems, and complete DIY adaptive devices with step-by-step instructions.

 Step 4.
 Explore free accessible tools and games